jardisadapter/eventdispatcher

 README

-Domain Events as first-class citizens.
+Domain events for PHP as first-class citizens.
 A lightweight PSR-14 event dispatcher — built for DDD applications where events drive the communication between layers and contexts.
 No framework, no overhead, no magic.
 Just what you need.

 Why this Dispatcher?